Helmholtz-AI-Energy/propulate/docs/tut_propulator.rst

 Checkpointing
 -------------
-``Propulate`` automatically creates checkpoints of your population in regular intervals during the optimization.
+``Propulate`` |:dna:| automatically creates checkpoints of your population in regular intervals during the optimization.
 You can pass the ``Propulator`` a path via its ``checkpoint_path`` argument where it should write those checkpoints to.
 This also is the path where it will look for existing checkpoint files to start an optimization run from.
 As a default, it will use your current working directory.